boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Show Legend

-A Legend is a text used to describe the data plotted.
-This allows you to toggle the visibility of legend in chart and also change the legend text position (selecting through combo box).
+A legend is a text that is used to describe the plotted data.
+This allows you to toggle the visibility of the legend in the chart and also change the position of the legend text by selecting from the combo box.

 ![Show Legend](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/show-legend.png)

-Enabling this option of **Custom Legend Text** will allow you to define a custom text (through the text area) to display for each legend series (selecting through the combo box) in chart.
+Enabling the option of **Custom Legend Text** will allow you to define custom text, through the text area, to display for each legend series.
+You can select the series through the combo box in the chart.

 #### Legend Interactivity

-The chart `legend interactivity` option allows you to control the behavior of the chart legends.
-This provides an option to make chart legends non-clickable, which can be especially useful in scenarios where you do not want users to hide or show series data by clicking on the legend.
-This might also be useful when displaying critical pieces of data that should always be present for accuracy and context purposes.
+The `legend interactivity` option in the chart allows you to control the behavior of the chart legends.
+This option allows you to make the chart legends non-clickable, which can be particularly useful in scenarios where you do not want users to hide or show series data by clicking on the legend.
+This feature can also be helpful when displaying critical pieces of data that should always be present for accuracy and context.

-Disabling the Interactivity feature in the Legend Settings category does not allow you to click on the legends.
+Disabling the interactivity feature in the Legend Settings category prevents you from clicking on the legends.

 ![Legend Interactivity Disable](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/legend-interactivity-disable.png)
 Enabling the Interactivity feature in the Legend Settings category allows you to click on the legends